Engineering subgap states in superconductors by the symmetry of altermagnetism: Abstract

 \section{Abstract}

-We investigate the realization and control of subgap states by tailored altermagnetic fields on unconventional superconductors.
-When the symmetries of altermagnetism and unconventional superconductivity align, we demonstrate the emergence of bulk zero-energy flat bands, giving rise to a zero-bias conductance peak.
-The symmetry and strength of $d$- and $g$-wave altermagnets strongly affect the surface Andreev states from $d$-wave and chiral $d$- and $p$-wave superconductors.
+Combining superconducting and magnetic materials is a promising path to generate exotic interface subgap states.
+In this regard, altermagnetism is particularly interesting because it lifts spin degeneracy while providing tailored anisotropy of spin splittings.
+Here, we investigate the realization and control of subgap states by using the symmetry contrast between altermagnetic fields and unconventional pairings.
+When the symmetries of altermagnetism and unconventional superconductivity align, we demonstrate the emergence of bulk zero-energy flat bands as the Bogoliubov Fermi surface, giving rise to a zero-bias conductance peak.
+The symmetry and strength of $d$-wave altermagnets strongly affect the surface Andreev states from $d$-wave and chiral $d$- and $p$-wave superconductors.
 As a result, distinct types of subgap states are realized, including curved and flat bands, that can be detected by tunneling spectroscopy.
-Furthermore, we find that the altermagnetism-induced subgap states give rise to a large spin conductance at zero net magnetization which helps identify the strength of the underlying altermagnetism and superconductivity.
-Our results offer a solid route for designing and manipulating subgap states in superconducting systems, which can be useful for functionalizing superconducting spintronic devices.
+Our results offer a solid route for designing and manipulating subgap states in superconducting systems, which can be useful for functionalizing superconducting devices.

 \emph{Introduction.}--- The ability to induce and control subgap states in superconducting systems is a central topic in condensed matter physics, with a profound fundamental relevance and high potential for quantum applications.
 One example of such subgap states is the surface Andreev bound states (SABSs)~\cite{Hu94,TK95,Covington97,Alff97,Strasik98,kashiwaya2000,Lofwander2001,Ryu002,Msato11,tanakaJPSJ12,Mizushima18,tanaka2024review,asano2021andreev}, which emerge due to the anisotropic nature of the superconducting pair potentials and can be detected by tunneling spectroscopy~\cite{kashiwaya2000}.
 Interestingly, SABSs in unconventional superconductors (SCs) can lead to Majorana states~\cite{SatoAndo2017,cayao2019odd,doi:10.7566/JPSJ.85.072001,tanaka2024review}, which hold promise for designing topological quantum bits~\cite{Nayakrev08,Sarmarev2015,beenakker2020search,Aguado2020,Oreg2020,Aguadoapl2020}.
 Moreover, certain superconducting setups can also host bulk subgap states, such as Bogoliubov-Fermi surfaces (BFSs)~\cite{Brydonreview,Pablo15,PhysRevB.96.094526,PhysRevLett.118.127001,Zhu_2021,PhysRevB.107.104515,PhysRevB.97.115139,PhysRevB.102.064504,PhysRevB.110.245417,pal2024transport}, which signal the nontrivial topological nature of superconductivity~\cite{PhysRevLett.128.107701,Zhu_2021}.
 For practical purposes, subgap states need to be manipulated, often carried out by coupling external fields to their intrinsic quantum numbers~\cite{de2010hybrid,Prada2020,flensberg2021engineered}, such as orbital or spin.
 Although this can indeed be achieved by ferromagnets~\cite{Ranran2023,MESERVEY1994173,Yokoyama07}, their unavoidable finite magnetization and stray fields make them detrimental for superconductivity \cite{Paschoa2020}, and therefore, other materials are required.